 EAA Smartclip – Associate Professor Cecilie Lander – Epilepsy and Seniors

 Information for Parents

 When your child is diagnosed with epilepsy, you may experience a range of emotions.
 An epilepsy diagnosis may be confusing — there are many different types of epilepsy.
 Be sure to discuss with your child’s doctor about their particular circumstances, to start the learning process about how to help your child.

 When a child has epilepsy, you feel there is less control over what happens to them – because seizures are unpredictable.
 We say “stay calm” but you see your child having a seizure and it is difficult to not feel anxious, upset and frightened.

 You are probably asking “Why?…Why does my child have epilepsy?”
 “Why has this happening to us? ” What have we done to deserve this?”

-The questions are endless.
-The fear, grief and anger – and sometimes guilt, causes unbearable emotional anguish.
-You are not alone with these questions, in fact most parents experience these feelings at some stage.
-You are merely experiencing a normal reaction to being given a diagnosis that creates uncertainty.
+The fear, grief and anger – and sometimes guilt, and many other emotions.
+There are many questions.
+You are not alone with these questions, and most parents experience these feelings at some stage.
+You are merely having a normal reaction to being given a diagnosis that creates uncertainty.

-Sometimes, diagnosis is a relief.
-Finally, you know what is wrong with your child and can face the future with some understanding of what to do and expect.
+Sometimes, diagnosis can be a relief.
+Finally, you know what is happening with your child and can face the future with some understanding of what to do and expect.

 Who Should We Tell?

-Once you’ve got a better understanding of your childs epilepsy, then you may need to explain things to others.
+Once you’ve got a better understanding of your childs epilepsy, then you may feel more prepared to explain things to others.
 There are a number of resources available that can help you explain the condition to a child or other people.